This post may contain affiliate links. Read the full disclosure

 Orana Wildlife Park is internationally renowned for their involvement in zoo-based breeding programs for native and endangered exotic species.

-For private homes and apartment rentals, Airbnb has plenty of options around Christchurch.
+For private homes and apartment rentals, you will also find many different holiday homes available around Christchurch.
 These are often great for families as you are typically self-contained and have plenty of your own space for longer stays.

 Or pick up your Wilderness Motorhome or book with another campervan and start your South Island road trip.
 This is truly the best way to see New Zealand if you have the time.